Millisecond Pulsars from Accretion Induced Collapse as the Origin of the Galactic Centre Gamma-ray Excess Signal

-Data collected by the Large Area Telescope (LAT) on board of NASA's {\it Fermi} Gamma Ray Space Telescope have revealed an excess of extended, apparently diffuse $\gamma$-ray emission from the Galactic Center and Galactic bulge \citep{Goodenough2009, Hooper2011, Abazajian2014, Gordon2013}.
-This $\gamma$-ray feature, peaking near ${\sim} 2$ GeV with an approximately spherical \cite{Daylan2016} intensity profile $\propto r^{-2.4}$ \citep{Abazajian2014, Calore2015}, is known as the \emph{Galactic Center Excess} (GCE).
-The GCE extends to angular radial scales of at least ${\sim} 10^\circ$ but possibly to ${\gtrsim} 20^\circ$ \citep{Hooper2013b,Ackermann2017}.

-While the morphology, spectrum, and luminosity of the GCE are broadly consistent with weakly interacting massive particle dark matter annihilation \citep{Goodenough2009}, another explanation for the signal is that it is caused by an otherwise-undetected population of $\gamma$-ray millisecond pulsars (MSPs) in the Galactic bulge, such a population being anticipated by \citep{Wang2005}.
-Indeed, the spectrum of the GCE resembles not only that of individual $\gamma$-ray MSPs but also that of globular clusters whose integrated $\gamma$-ray emission was predicted, and later confirmed, to arise from large MSP populations \citep{Chen1991,Abdo2010,Abazajian2011,Gordon2013}.

-One potential discriminant between WIMP DM and MSPs as the origin of the GCE is that, while the former should be characterised by ``true'' diffuse emission, the latter is, at least partially, expected to generate the GCE via the combined emission from many discrete, but dim and individually-unresolvable MSP sources.
-In some circumstances, statistical methods of {\it point source inference} \cite{Collin2021} may distinguish between these two types of emission \citep{Bartels2016,Lee2016}.
-Efforts in this direction using a number of different techniques are on-going but have not been uncontested and there is on-going controversy about the reliability of these studies in the presence of large systematic uncertainties due to foreground model uncertainties \citep[e.g.,][]{Leane2020,Buschmann2020,Chang2020}.
+The spectrum of the GCE resembles those of individual $\gamma$-ray MSPs and also those of globular clusters whose $\gamma$-ray signals are due to large MSP populations \cite{Chen1991,Abdo2010}.
+While there is no secure detection of individual millisecond pulsars (MSPs) in the Galactic bulge or centre, such a population is not unanticipated \cite{Wang2005}.
+One potential discriminant between DM and MSPs as the origin of the GCE is that, while the former should be characterised by ``true'' diffuse emission, the latter is, at least partially, expected to arise from the combined emission of many discrete, but dim MSP sources.
+Statistical methods of {\it point source inference} might distinguish between these two types of emission but there is on-going controversy about the reliability of these methods given large foreground model uncertainties [e.g.,\cite{Buschmann2020}].

-Finally, four studies \citep{Macias2018,Bartels2018,Macias2019,Calore2021} have now shown that the distribution of the GCE signal traces the stars of the inner Galaxy better than it traces a radially symmetric distribution (as would be expected for dark matter).
-This constitutes a strong argument for a stellar origin of the GCE that is completely independent of claims and counter-claims concerning the presence of a sub-threshold source contribution.
+A completely independent argument for a stellar origin of the GCE is that its morphology traces the stars of the inner Galaxy better \cite{Macias2018,Bartels2018,Macias2019} than it traces the radially symmetric distribution expected for dark matter.